 This book is a sobering wake-up call to reclaim that which is rightly ours—liberty protected by the rule of law.

-People Who Read The Tyranny of Good Intentions Also Read
+Buy other books like The Tyranny of Good Intentions

 "A devastating indictment of our current system of justice and a call to arms to restore hard-earned protections of human freedom that are now routinely violated by government officials" —Milton Friedman